Identification and consistent estimation in source apportionment using geometry: Consistent estimation

-\fi where $d_{\mathrm{Haus}}$ is the Hausdorff distance. \end{theorem} Previous consistency results for sample convex hulls assume independent and identically distributed observations \citep{brunel_uniform_2019}.
+Previous consistency results for sample convex hulls assume iid observations \citep{brunel_uniform_2019}.
 Separately, work in topological data analysis considers dependent stationary sequences, establishing Hausdorff convergence \citep{kallel_topological_2024} and deriving convergence rates in expectation \citep{louhichi_sharp_2025}.
-However, these results require additional regularity beyond stationarity and ergodicity such as a positive minimal index or $\beta$-mixing.
+However, these results require additional regularity beyond stationarity and ergodicity, such as a positive minimal index or $\beta$-mixing.
 Neither line of research has explored implications of their theoretical results for source apportionment.
 Theorem \ref{thm:hull} fills this gap by proving convex hull consistency for dependent data only under stationarity and ergodicity, realistic assumptions in the context of source apportionment.

-Theorem \ref{thm:hull} guarantees hull consistency.
-Our goal is to actually recover $H^*$ on way to estimating $\Phi$.
-Note that as the true $H^*$ has $K$ rows, the set conv$(\calH^*)$ is a $K$-vertex polytope.
-As the sample hull converges to this polytope, a well chosen set of $K$ points from the sample hull should converge to the rows of $H^*$.
-We use a simple but empirically effective maximum-volume $K$-polytope estimator.
-The next result shows its consistency.
-Other rules of selecting $K$ vertices from the sample hull, such as minimizing the Hausdorff distance of the resulting $K$-polytope to the sample hull, would also be consistent.
+We now use this convex hull consistency result to recover $H^*$ and then $\Phi$.
+As the true $H^*$ has $K$ rows, the set conv$(\calH^*)$ is a $K$-vertex polytope.
+Since the sample convex hull converges to this polytope, a well-chosen set of $K$ points from the sample hull will converge to the rows of $H^*$.
+We use a simple and empirically effective maximum-volume $K$-polytope estimator.
+Corollary \ref{cor:maxvol} shows its consistency.
+Other rules of selecting $K$ vertices from the sample hull, such as minimizing the Hausdorff distance of the resulting $K$-polytope to the sample hull, are expected to be consistent.